Aryo15/Proxima/docs/index.rst

 :orphan:

-Welcome to FlaskBB
+Welcome to Ekaayam
 ==================

-FlaskBB is a classic forum software in a modern and fresh look.
+Ekaayam is a classic forum software in a modern and fresh look.
 It is written in Python using the web framework Flask.
-FlaskBB is being distributed under the BSD 3-Clause License.
+Ekaayam is being distributed under the BSD 3-Clause License.

 Links